rladies-seattle/rladies-seattle-organizing/README.md

 # Welcome!

 This repo has information for organizing R-Ladies Seattle.
 It is under construction.
-Pretty soon we'll have more info on how you can get involved in R-Ladies Seattle.
+If you have suggestions for things you want to add to this repo, either make a pull request or add it as an issue.

 # Events in 2020